-Hosted Remote Desktop Servers, often called Hosted Desktops can now also use their customer’s Microsoft 365 Business licences to take advantage of the Shared Computer Activation feature in order to activate Office on the hosted remote desktop.
-Please note, the hosted desktop provider needs to be certified to legally run Office under Microsoft 365 Business or Office 365 ProPlus or E3 plans.
+Hosted Remote Desktop Servers, often called Hosted Desktops can now also use their customer’s Microsoft 365 Business Premium licences to take advantage of the Shared Computer Activation feature in order to activate Office on the hosted remote desktop.
+Please note, the hosted desktop provider needs to be certified to legally run Office under Microsoft 365 Business Premium or Microsoft 365 Apps for Enterprise or Office 365 E3 or E5 plans.

-Why use Microsoft 365 Business for Shared Computer Activation?
+Why use Microsoft 365 Business Premium for Shared Computer Activation?

-Microsoft 365 Business (M365B) is aimed at small and medium business and combines many of the benefits of Office 365 business with advanced security and device management features.
-It is slightly cheaper than Office 365 E3 (£15.10 compared with £17.60 at time of writing – Sep 2019), so if you need Shared Computer Activation then this is a good way to achieve it.
+Microsoft 365 Business Premium is aimed at small and medium business and combines many of the benefits of Office 365 business with advanced security and device management features.
+It is slightly cheaper than Office 365 E3 (£15.10 compared with £17.60 at time of writing – Jul 2020), so if you need Shared Computer Activation then this is a good way to achieve it.

 Shared Computer Activation also doesn’t count against your device limit.
 It’s important to note that if you have Office installed on a Shared Computer then all users of that computer will need to be licenced in order to use Office.
 Microsoft 365 is a “per user” licence not a “per device” licence.

-Microsoft 365 needs Windows 10 Pro.
+Microsoft 365 Business Premium needs Windows 10 Pro.
 It doesn’t include Windows 10 Pro, but it does include upgrade rights for customers on Windows 7, 8, 8.1 Pro.

 The Shared Computer Activation feature only works with the Windows version of M365 not Macs

-Here’s a quick summary of what’s included in Microsoft 365 Business but please see the Microsoft site for more details:
+Here’s a quick summary of what’s included in Microsoft 365 Business Premium but please see our main Microsoft 365 subscriptions page for more details:

 • Desktop versions of Office for PC and Mac as well as Web and mobile versions